My colleague’s grandmother is rather plucky at 87 years old.

-My grandmother is rather plucky for being 87 years old.
-Just last year, she underwent heart valve replacement surgery, and was given a good outlook and a free pass to resume activities and interests as normal.
+Just last year, she underwent heart valve replacement surgery and now has a free pass to resume activities and interests as normal.

-Her first activity involved tending to her peony bushes, and setting up a garden trellis for some climbing florals.
+Her first tasks after recovery were tending to her peony bushes and setting up a trellis for some flowering vines.

 Benefits of Horticulture for Seniors

-Not only is gardening a good form of low-impact exercise, it exposes us to much-needed fresh air and sunshine.
+Gardening is a healthy form of low-impact exercise that provides us with much-needed fresh air and sunshine.

-Gardening requires focus, which keeps the mind sharp and increases attention spans.
-Other pleasant side effects of tinkering in the flower beds at any age include:
+Horticultural pursuits require focus, which keeps the mind sharp and increases the attention span.
+Other positive benefits of tinkering in the flower beds at any age include:

-If this hasn’t convinced you that everyone should garden, there are some less scientific reasons to encourage a green thumb as well.
+If this hasn’t convinced you that everyone should spend time among their favorite plants, there are some less scientific reasons to cultivate a green thumb as well.

 Obstacles to Overcome